tournepivoine/shinpokered-fr/README.md

 New Music
 ====
 - Mewtwo has its own theme song, being a demake of the iconic Stadium battle theme.
 Composed by LuciShrimp.
+- Several pieces of unused music, including Digda01, Victory4, Field6, Kincho01, and Giovanni's theme have been implemented.
+	- A remix of the unused Koukan (trading) music is also used as a town theme.
+Composed by BGVC.

 Improved Areas
 ====